andela-bomotoso/SeamCarver/README.md

 # Parallelilizing Seam Carving Using OpenSHMEM

-We will parallelize Seam Carving with OpenSHMEM in this project
+We  parallelized Seam Carving with pthreads, MPI and OpenSHMEM in this project

 ## Getting Started